auroric-platform/legal-databse/Executive Orders/README.md

 # Executive Orders
 Executive Order is a directive by the President of the Republic of Aurora, which manages the operations of the government.
+Executive Order serves a constitutional role in Aurora's legal system and has become the essential framework of the Law of Aurora.

+Although the President can sign a new executive order at any time in council with the National Security Council, this power is cautiously used to avoid the overriding the legislative power of the Collective Council.

 ## History